AT&T Mobility is proud to offer Lifeline service, which provides discounted service for eligible customers. (Details are provided en Español.)

-- Lifeline is a government benefit available to qualified, low income customers in limited geographic areas and willfully making false statements to obtain the benefit can result in fines, imprisonment, de-enrollment or being barred from the program; Only one Lifeline service is available per household whether wireline or wireless; A household is defined, for purposes of the Lifeline program, as any individual or group of individuals who live together at the same address and share income and expenses;
+- Lifeline is a government benefit available to qualified, low income customers in limited geographic areas.
+Willfully making false statements to obtain the benefit can result in fines, imprisonment, de-enrollment or being barred from the program.
+Only one Lifeline service is available per household whether wireline or wireless.
+A household is defined, for purposes of the Lifeline program, as any individual or group of individuals who live together at the same address and share income and expenses.

 Data services, Text Messaging and other enhanced services or features, international long distance and access to "900" numbers are not available to Lifeline customers.
 Other restrictions may apply.
 Please refer to your state specific information for details.

 See your state in the table below for eligibility and available savings in your area.

 Eligibility for enrollment in the federal Lifeline program*: All subscribers will be required to demonstrate eligibility based on:

 - Participation in one of the federal assistance programs listed below; OR

 - Household income at or below 135% of Federal Poverty guidelines for a household of that size.